ecresp1el/organoid-roi-tool/simple_projection_tool/ihc_analyses/README.md

   numbers.
 - Channels that are not present in the dataset are skipped with a console message so you can confirm which markers were processed.
+- An optional `mask*.tif(f)` placed in each run folder’s `16bit/` directory limits every statistic/plot to just the masked pixels (ideal for organoid-only comparisons).
+Multiple masks per folder raise an error so you can clean up.

 ### `NestinvsDcx_MaleVsFemale_IHC`